HenrikBengtsson/jottr.org/content/post/2022-12-05-avoid-detectCores.md

 ### 4b.
 A shared computer

-In the academia and the industry, it is common that several users share the same compute server och set of compute nodes.
+In the academia and the industry, it is common that several users share the same compute server or set of compute nodes.
 It might be as simple as they SSH into a shared machine with many cores and large amounts of memory to run their analysis there.
 On such setups, load balancing between users is often based on an honor system, where each